Time and Motion Studies|Boost 5.2% UPH with AI

 Case Study: AI Vision Smart Monitoring of Cycle Time

-With the implementation of AI vision technology through Human Operation Platform (HOP), the factory transformed its operations.
-The system works as follows:
+By adopting AI vision via the Human Operation Platform (HOP), the factory gained real-time insights and transformed its operations.
+Here’s how the system works:

 • Cycle Time Collection: IE no longer needs to conduct studies manually; AI vision tracks cycle times accurately and continuously across all 15 workstations.